 Alternatively, requestors may also visit these criminal history records check access sites for the public, as mentioned earlier, when searching for background checks.

-How To See Who Is on Probation in Honolulu County Hawaii
+How To View Probationer Details in Honolulu County Hawaii

 Those looking for probation information can do so by contacting the main probation agency in the state–the Hawaii Probation Main Office, which is located in Honolulu.
 Searchers can also search the Hawaii Statewide Automated Victim Information and Notification (SAVIN), a division of the DPS.